 The Danish New Music Academy

-The Danish New Music Academy is a 5-day residential summer course for new music creation organised by INU4 collective.
+The Danish New Music Academy is a 7-day residential summer course for new music creation.

 Our aim is to forge new relationships between composers and musicians, and strengthen the Danish new music environment.

-The first instalment of the Danish New Music Academy will be held 1st-5th July 2022 in Aarhus.
+The next instalment of the Danish New Music Academy will be held between 30th June-6th July 2024 in Aarhus.

-Taking our inspiration from Bang On A Can festival in the United States (where Fei and Sofie met), and many similar festivals around Europe, our goal is to build bridges between the classical and contemporary music environments, and foster a curious and open-minded approach.
+Taking our inspiration from Bang On A Can festival in the United States, and many similar festivals around Europe, our goal is to build bridges between the classical and contemporary music environments, and foster a curious and open-minded approach.

 We are a grass-roots collective - we believe that music should be taught from the bottom-up rather than the top-down.
 Our emphasis is on playing, listening, performing, creating, discussing, and experiencing together.